 Sample a range of mouth-watering beers

-Opened in 2009 in the heart of Wellington’s technology and cultural hubs, situated in the basement of a historic former police station, Hashigo Zake is one of the main reasons that Wellington has grown into a major centre of beer appreciation and brewing, offering a chance for patrons to try countless beer styles and breweries for the first time.
-On Friday and Saturday nights it’s also a great place to enjoy live music in an intimate setting.
-The bar is open seven days a week.
+Wellington boasts a vibrant nightlife scene and one of its most popular after-dark hang-outs is Hashigo Zake.
+Opened in 2009, and housed in the basement of a historic former police station, the bar has been at the vanguard of Wellington’s growth into a major centre of beer appreciation and brewing in recent years.
+The perpetually buzzing watering hole offers a chance for patrons to try countless beer styles for the first time, and on Friday and Saturday nights is also a great place to enjoy live music in an intimate setting.